 And instead of focusing on the self, you can shift your attention towards something bigger than you.”

-In short, Veronika advises that we . .
+In short, Veronika advises us to . .

 “Take the ‘self’ out of self-promotion”

 It’s not about YOU.
-It’s about your music, your mission, and making a contribution—it’s all about connecting with OTHER people.
+It’s about your music, your mission, and making a contribution—by connecting with OTHER people.

 This means being real, being open-hearted, human, and vulnerable in your communications.
 Knowing full well that you’ll be rejected by some.
-Remember, rejection is part of the game.
-In fact, it’s part of the job.
+Because, as you know, rejection is part of the game.
+In fact, it’s part of your job as a professional musician.

-The best way I know to reframe self-promotion is to see it as a two-way conversation with invitations—you are inviting people to check out your music.
-You are inviting them to have a shared experience with you in your live performances.
+The best way I know to reframe self-promotion is to see it as openhearted invitations made to others to experience your music.
+You are inviting them to have a shared experience with you in your performances.

 You love your music, right?